-It feels like only yesterday (it was actually 2003) when I slowly unravelled the Christmas paper away from a thin, square-like object.
-I unwrapped it anxiously, and there it was: a striking golden-yellow CD cover with you huddled in a corner, decked out in Nike from head to toe.
-Come to think of it, it was like a scene out of Charlie & The Chocolate Factory and depending on who you talk to, I'm either Charlie Bucket or Verruca Salt.
+It feels like only yesterday when, on Christmas Day in 2003, I slowly unravelled the Christmas paper away from a thin, square-like object.
+I unwrapped it anxiously, and there it was: a striking golden-yellow CD cover with you huddled in a corner, decked-out in Nike from head to toe.
+It was almost like a scene from Charlie & The Chocolate Factory and depending on who you talk to, I'm either Charlie Bucket or Verruca Salt.
 I made my excuses and ran up to my room with my golden ticket.
 I carefully opened the cover and slid the bright yellow CD into my little Sony player.
-The rumbling bass and thunder-like claps echoed against my thin, hot-pink walls as the sombre "Sittin 'Ere" dragged me through your world of harsh realities.
+The rumbling bass and icy synths echoed around my hot-pink bedroom as the sombre "Sittin 'Ere" dragged me through your world of harsh realities.

 I think I'm getting weak because my thoughts are too strong...

 At the time, I had literally just lost my mother to a 12-month fight with cancer and moved into a place with my dad and his new family.
 A lot of revelations were coming to the surface and I was fucking angry, to say the least.
 I was totally annoyed at the world for taking away the one person I loved, and the only person who truly loved me back.
-You could say I was done with living; I was over making an effort with anyone or anything—until I pressed play on Boy In Da Corner.
-You spoke to me in a way that no counselling session had come close to, and in a way that I completely understood.
-While you dissected the politics of E3, we were both experiencing a huge change and wished we could turn back the hands of time to a happier place.
+You could say that I was done with living—done with making an effort with anyone or anything—until I pressed play on Boy In Da Corner.
+You spoke to me in a way that no counselling session had come close to, and in a way that fully understood.
+While you dissected the street politics of E3, we were both experiencing a massive change and wished we could turn back the hands of time to a happier place.

 While this wasn't my first experience of listening to grime, sliding into Track 2, you threw me back to the first time I heard a pirate radio set.
 Stop dat!
 Start dat!
 Get dat!
 What!
 I was in the hall of my secondary school which was smack-in-the-middle of nowhere in Hertfordshire.
 A friend's cousin had given her a tape he had recorded of a Roll Deep set; I don't even know who was DJing or what the instrumentals were, but those lyrics you so passionately sprayed left me completely speechless.
 Whatever I just heard, I had to hear more.

 I remember walking around Brixton market while she was in the clinic, listening deeply to your album.
-Boy In Da Corner was the soundtrack to my childhood; even now, when "I Luv U" drops in Eskimo Dance or a bougie nightclub, your classic break-up song switches snobby looks to screwfaces, voguing hands to gun-fingers.
-So when the news broke about you performing the full album for Red Bull Music Academy, I was ecstatic, rushing to my computer to cop a ticket before it quickly sold out.
+Boy In Da Corner was the soundtrack to my childhood; even now, when "I Luv U" drops in Eskimo Dance or a boujee West End nightclub, your classic break-up song switches snobby looks to screwfaces, voguing hands to gun-fingers.
+So when the news broke about you performing the entire album for Red Bull Music Academy, I was ecstatic, rushing to my computer to cop a ticket before it quickly sold out.
 But that was before I read the fine print, and realised it was happening nearly 4,000 miles away from me in New York City.
-It didn't really add up.
-As a huge supporter of your music, I would love to see you revisit this album again in London.
+As a huge supporter of your music, I'd love to see you revisit this album again in London.
 Spurred on by a miniature hissy fit, I created an online petition to show you that—whilst you might not think it—us grime stans still love and appreciate you for creating such a timeless body of work.